 Eight Types of Multifamily Dwellings & Definitions

 Multifamily dwellings provide housing for millions of people.
-Currently, an estimated 36.8 million people are living in apartments, and approximately 266,000 new units need to be built each year just to keep up.* With this level of demand, it’s increasingly important for investors, developers, and vendors that want to work with the commercial real estate industry to understand the multifamily landscape.
+An estimated 37 million people live in multifamily rental units,1 and experts estimate that approximately 266,000 new units will need to be built each year to keep up with growing demand.2 With this level of demand, it’s increasingly important for investors, developers, and vendors that want to work with the commercial real estate industry to understand the multifamily landscape.

 This guide looks at common types of multifamily dwellings and explains what distinguishes them from one another.

-First, let’s define multi-family home: MFH (as opposed to SFH — single family home) refers to a structure that is intended to house two or more households separately.
+Multifamily home defined: MFH refers to a structure that is intended to house two or more households separately.
 A family can refer to a single occupant, a couple, or a family.
+Conversely, SFH — single family home — is a structure intended for one family.

 Apartments

-Apartments are one of the most common types of multifamily dwellings, with 21.3 million apartments on the market as of August 2022.* Apartment buildings are typically owned by a single organization, like a real estate investment trust (REIT) or a property management company.
+Apartments are one of the most common types of multifamily dwellings, with 23 million apartment units in the U.S., as of 2025.3 Apartment buildings are typically owned by a single organization, like a real estate investment trust (REIT) or a property management company.
 Individual apartment units are rented out, not sold.
 Apartments often have some common areas and amenities, like a swimming pool, gym, or play area.
 Maintenance, property decisions, and management responsibilities fall onto the property owner, not the renter.

 Duplex